Arrival day is Sunday July 1, with a specific window of hours for arrival. Departure day is Sunday July 29, again with a window.

 It is not necessary for parents to spend money to accompany their children.

-Parents are welcome to travel along, if they want to make a holiday out of a visit to western Massachusetts, or if they wish to attend MathPath for a day or two – short visits at the start or end of our program are welcome.
+Parents are welcome to travel along, if they want to make a holiday out of a visit to the Northwest, or if they wish to attend camp for a day or two – short visits at the start or end of camp are welcome.

 (More information about visiting MathPath will be in the

-Any parent wishing to accompany his or her child from Bradley to campus on the MathPath shuttle may do so, room permitting, with prior notification, at a cost of $30 each way.
-Likewise, parents who want to accompany MathPathers on our shuttle from Amtrak's Springfield Station may do so, room permitting, with prior notification, for $15 each way.
+Any parent wishing to accompany his or her child from PDX to camp on the MathPath shuttle may do so, room permitting, with prior notification, at a cost of $25 each way.
 Except on arrival/departure day, or if there is no room in the shuttle, parents should plan to get to/from campus by public transportation; see the public transit information at the bottom of the

-The first reason MathPathers may travel alone is the proven efficiency of our greeting procedure.
-Once again see our
+The first reason campers may travel alone is the proven efficiency of our greeting procedure.

 The second reason is the special supervision that airlines provide to youngsters when you have them travel with Unaccompanied Minor Status.